 After your walk, return to our cozy B&B to relax and enjoy a well-earned rest.
 It’s the perfect base for walkers and nature lovers who want to experience the very best of Langeland.

-Langeland is made for cycling: quiet country roads, gentle hills, and breathtaking sea views at every turn.
-Pedal through colourful coastal villages, across open fields and wildflower meadows, or follow the shoreline for miles of unspoiled scenery.
+Langeland is perfect for cycling: quiet country roads, rolling hills and stunning sea views around every corner.
+Ride through coastal villages, open fields and wildflower meadows, or follow the coastline for miles of untouched nature.

-Along the way you can pause at historic manors, small harbours, and hidden beaches—perfect spots for a picnic or a swim.
-With well-marked routes for every level, from leisurely family rides to full-day tours, cycling is one of the best ways to experience the island’s natural beauty and relaxed pace of life.
+Along the way, you’ll pass historic manor houses, small harbours and hidden beaches — perfect spots for a break or a refreshing swim.
+With well-marked routes for all levels, cycling is one of the best ways to experience the island.

-Our B&B makes an ideal starting point, with easy access to many of the island’s most scenic bike trails.
-Bring your own bicycle or rent one at us (see picture) and discover Langeland on two wheels.
+Our B&B is the perfect starting point, with easy access to many of the island’s most scenic cycle paths.
+Bring your own bike or rent one from us and discover Langeland on two wheels.

 Just an 8-minute drive from our B&B lies the charming harbour village of Lohals.
 This cosy seaside spot is known for its lively marina, where colourful fishing boats and sailing yachts create a picture-perfect scene.